shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
+* what do we tell the other node when a TTL expires?
+* Why do DDN's/DFN's have to: set to the sending node?
 * Don't send beacon unless you get an AGREE from the layer
 * Should DeliveryNtfs be broadcast on a topic?
 * Generate a failure when we have TTL exceeded